oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

         ![Page 3 open in Page Designer with Property Editor open on editing the Overview region](images/overview.png " ")

-12. Since Book Details is a common page (can be navigated from both the Book Search page and the My Library page), we will need to create a page item to hold the previous page value so the Back button we create later on knows where to redirect the user.
+12. Since Book Details is a common page (can be navigated from both the Book Search page and the My Library page), you will need to create a page item to hold the previous page value so the Back button we create later on knows where to redirect the user.

-13. Right click on the **Book Details** region in the rendering pane and select **Create Page Item**.
+13. Right-click on the **Book Details** region in the rendering pane and select **Create Page Item**.

     ![Close up of rendering pane with Book Details region context menu open on Page 2 in Page Designer ](images/create-page-item.png " ")